The Tear, Dijah, Varas

 Juniper's father should have married his cousin on his mother's side, the old general had always had plans to keep the inheritance in the family.

 But, like his sister, the man had fallen for another one than his betrothed.
-Luckily enough, it had not been taken as an insult when he married another aulian noble, unlike Neva, who had always been the rebellious one, who had fled the Mainland a moon before her wedding to her paternal cousin and decided she would never leave the Tear or her beloved again.
+Luckily enough, it had not been taken as an insult when he married another Aulian noble, unlike Neva, who had always been the rebellious one.
+His younger sister had fled the Mainland a moon before her wedding to her paternal cousin and decided she would never leave the Tear or her true beloved again.

-The aulian noble woman and the young tearese Governor had been in contact over letters for more than a year before she planned her evasion.
+The Aulian noble woman and the young Tearese Governor had been in contact over letters for more than a year before she planned her evasion.
 They had met in the capital, at the celebration of peace between the two lands that happens every ten years.
-She was sixteen at the time and he, twenty, and their story became a tale tearese mothers would tell their dreaming girls before tucking them to bed.
-Tearese and aulians never got along before these two, this ancestral hate had never truly been erased, even after the treaty at the end of the war, fifty years from now.
-When this relationship was discovered, it had been a scandal in aulia, the old general had been tearing his hair off to find a solution to reinstate the lost respect due to his ancestral name and title.
+She was sixteen at the time and he, twenty, and their story became a tale Tearese mothers would tell their dreaming girls before tucking them into bed.
+Tearese and Aulians never got along before these two, this ancestral hate had never truly been erased, even after the treaty at the end of the war, fifty years from now.
+When this relationship was discovered, it had been a scandal in Aulia, the old general had been tearing his hair off to find a solution to reinstate the lost respect due to his ancestral name and title.

-In the end, such an alliance was a good thing.
-Before their union, the tearese feared that the aulians had plans to break the treaty of peace.
-The expansive aulian country had retrieved its ancient glory and richness in the twenty years of peace, lost during the Golden Colonisation, and they could have attacked, should they have wanted to take the southern lands again.
-But the organized aulian army still did not stand a chance against the fine tearese fighters should they decide to take their revenge, and the general knew it, their number of men able to fight was highly insufficient.
+In the end, such an alliance had turned out to be a good thing.
+Before their union, the Tearese feared that the Aulians had plans to break the treaty of peace.
+But the organized Aulian army still did not stand a chance against the fine Tearese fighters should they decide to take their revenge, and the general knew it, their number of men able to fight was highly insufficient.
 So the two lovebirds had probably dodged a humiliating war for the light-skinned.

-"There was something wrong about that woman and thou knowst it.
-She could not keep her mouth shut about these lands, and she worshiped her damned friend the traitor way too much.
+"There was something wrong about that woman and thou knowst it, three still-borns she gave thou!
+She could not keep her mouth shut about these barbaric lands, and she worshiped her damned friend the traitor way too much.
 The only good thing she brought thou is friends in the nobility of Arcano.
 What do her parents say about this child?"

 "Good.
 They will not have their word to say when we marry her."